Understanding mechanisms behind emergent phenomena in networked systems from infrastructure networks to social networks and climate networks.

 ORCID

 Nora Molkenthin studied Physics and Mathematics at Berlin, Manchester and Cambridge before obtaining a PhD on Climate Networks at PIK and HU Berlin within the interdisciplinary graduate school "Sichtbarkeit und Sichtbarmachung" in 2014.
 She then worked on PostDoctoral projects at MPIDS in Göttingen as well as TU Darmstadt and TU Dresden covering topics from Protein Folding to Social Networks and On-demand Ride-sharing.
-Since 2020 she co-leads the working group "Dynamics, stability and resilience of complex, hybrid infrastructure networks" at PIK.
+From 2020 to 2024 she co-lead the working group "Dynamics, stability and resilience of complex, hybrid infrastructure networks" at PIK.
+Since 2025 she works in the "Cities" group.

 - Formation and structure of complex networks